 106.6 km/h Penhas Douradas

 100.1 km/h Cabo Carvoeiro

 95.8 km/h Mogadouro

 91.8 km/h Dunas de Mira

 81.0 km/h Lisboa

-Extensive damage in the town of Figueira da Foz where peak gusts up to 176.4 km/h were reported, numerous uprooted trees, damaged roofs and overturned trailers were reported!
+Extensive damage in the town of Figueira da Foz where peak gusts up to 176.4 km/h was reported, numerous uprooted trees, damaged roofs, and overturned trailers were reported!

 Learn more about sting jets: What is a sting jet